pulumi/pulumi/docs/mupack.md

 complex cases, such as using arbitrary expressions, initialization must happen in a function somewhere.
 For module properties, for instance, this occurs in the module initialzer; for class properties, in its constructor; and so on.

-By default, each variable is mutable.
-The `readonly` attribute indicates that it isn't:
+By default, variables are mutable.
+The `readonly` attribute indicates that a variable cannot be written to:

     availabilityZoneCounts:
         type: map[string]number
         readonly: true
         # ...

-As with most uses of `readonly` in other programming languages, it is shallow (that is, the property value cannot be changed by if the target is a mutable record, properties on *that* record can be).
+Note that module properties are `readonly` by default.
+As with most uses of `readonly` in other programming languages, this is a shallow indication; that is, the property value cannot be changed but properties on the object to which the property refers can be mutated freely, unless that object is immutable or a constant value.

 All variables are initialized to `null` by default.
 Problems may arise if the type is not nullable (more on this later).
 All loads guard against this possibility, however loading a `null` value from a non-null location will lead to